• City Guides

 If you are planning a trip to Italy with your entire family I suggest the Premier Insurance plan because everyone in your household is covered just in case you need to cancel, someone needs emergency medical care, or your luggage is lost or stolen.

-Rates for the AllTrips Premier plan starts around $450.00 which is cheaper than the deductible with my current insurance through my employer.
+Rates for the AllTrips Premier plan start around $450.00 which is cheaper than the deductible with my current insurance through my employer.

 I don’t want to sound like a broken record but if you are going on excursions in Italy I really suggest purchasing Allianz Travel Insurance because you just never know what might happen.